Last Updated on

 How to get to Kvalvika Beach and Ryten

-Ryten and Kvalvika Beach can be accessed by at least three trails, all similar in level of difficulty and terrain.
+Ryten and Kvalvika Beach are located in Lofotodden National Park can be accessed by at least three trails, all similar in level of difficulty and terrain.
 The first and longest trail to Ryten begins in village Medvoll (no parking bays, nor facilities).
 The other two trails begin past Fredvang, along road Fv808 Holdanveien; 1km past Fredvang in Lomstjonna and 2.5 km past Fredvang in Bergland.

 How to get to Fredvang Lofoten, then?
 From main Lofoten road E10 turn into Fv808 and follow the road for about 1.5km, passing the two Fredvang bridges.